Bernard Kay: Career

 Kay appeared in hundreds of television productions including Emmerdale Farm, The Champions, The Cellar and the Almond Tree, Clayhanger, A Very British Coup, Casualty, Casualty 1909, Doctors, Z-Cars, Coronation Street, Jonathan Creek, Foyle's War and London's Burning in 1989.
-He also portrayed a mutant in the Space: 1999 episode "A Matter of Balance".
+He also portrayed a mutant in the Space: 1999 episode "New Adam New Eve".

 Kay portrayed Captain Stanley Lord of the SS Californian in the BBC dramatisation Trial by Inquiry: Titanic in 1967.

 The 1970s saw Kay play the role of Philip Bentley in The Protectors episode A Pocketful of Posies (1973) and appear as the underworld crime boss Harry Scott in an episode of the hard-hitting British police drama The Professionals, the episode entitled When the Heat Cools Off (1978).

 Kay's later television credits include as bandit leader Cordova in the Zorro television episode "Alejandro Rides Again" in 1991 which was filmed in Madrid, Spain.
 Kay also gave a sympathetic performance as Korporal Hartwig in an early episode of Colditz.

 Kay appeared four times in the Doctor Who series in various roles, most notably as Saladin in the classic Doctor Who story The Crusade in 1965.
 He also appeared in the serials The Dalek Invasion of Earth (1964), The Faceless Ones (1967) and Colony in Space (1971).
 In 2006, he guest-starred in the Doctor Who audio adventure Night Thoughts.

 Kay's best-known film appearance was his role as a Bolshevik leader in Doctor Zhivago (1965).